rwilson504/Blogger/PassParametersToWebResourceFromSitemap/pass-parameters-from-sitemap.md

+## Pass Custom Parameters To WebResource From UCI SiteMap in Dynamics

 While working on creating a page to open a Canvas app full screen inside of a Model app I wanted to create a WebResource I could use over and over again.
-Most of the references I found though showed people putting the Canvas app name in the code which wouldn't allow for code re-use.
-Instead I wanted to pass query string parameters to the web resource so that it could get the name from the URL.
+Most of the references I found showed the Canvas app name in the code which wouldn't allow for code re-use.
+Instead I wanted to pass query string parameters to the WebResource so that it could get the name from the URL.
 The problem I ran into was with the new UCI interface and how it handles WebResources.
-After a bit of trial and error I found the trick was not using the WebResource type in the sitemap editor but instead using a URL in the correct format passing the parameters I needed withing the Data parameters.
+After a bit of trial and error I found the trick was not using the WebResource type in the SiteMap editor but instead using a URL in the correct format passing the parameters I needed withing the Data parameters.

 ![Add URL to Sitemap](https://github.com/rwilson504/Blogger/blob/master/PassParametersToWebResourceFromSitemap/addurl.png?raw=true)